IPsec Add-on for PCF

 Your organization may require IPsec if you transmit sensitive data.

 The IPsec Add-on for PCF provides security to the network layer of the OSI model with a strongSwan implementation of IPsec.
-The IPsec Add-on provides a strongSwan job to each BOSH-deployed virtual machine (VM).
+The IPsec Add-on provides a strongSwan job in FIPS mode to each BOSH-deployed VM.

 IPsec encrypts IP data flow between hosts, between security gateways, and between security gateways and hosts.
 The IPsec Add-on for PCF secures network traffic within a Cloud Foundry deployment and provides internal system protection if a malicious actor breaches your firewall.